For more flood tips:

 Boil all drinking water or use bottled water.

-All drinking water ought to be either boiled, put through a water purifier or use bottled water.
+A very important flood tips, all drinking water ought to be either boiled.
+Put through a water purifier or use bottled water.
 Areas that are dry but have been exposed to sewage should be thoroughly washed down using a solution of household bleach and water.
 We suggest a 25% bleach to water solution.

 When in doubt, throw it away.